Events

 Event Updates

-Black gospel music and its free speech implications will be the focus of a program by the Overby Center for Southern Journalism and Politics.
-“Free Speech, Freedom Songs and the Music of Liberation” will be presented in the Overby Center auditorium on Feb.
-25 as a part of Black History Month.
+The Overby Center for Southern Journalism and Politics hosted “Free Speech, Freedom Songs, and the Music of Liberation” on February 25 in the Overby auditorium as part of Black History Month.

 As Mississippi celebrates the 100th anniversary of Medgar Evers’ birth, his daughter Reena Evers-Everette, joined by Mississippi Today’s Jerry Mitchell and Dr. RJ Morgan, a professor at Ole Miss, talked about how she remembered her father and how Mitchell played such a big role within her family.